Blog Articles

 Cloud-native architecture scales with your workload, whether you're processing 10 videos or 1,000.

 Support for every current file format eliminates compatibility headaches with different camera systems.
-Bulk processing capabilities let you queue multiple requests overnight, so staff arrive to completed work.
+Bulk processing capabilities let you queue multiple requests overnight, so staff arrive to completed redaction work ready for their review.

 Template-based redaction for common scenarios speeds up routine requests, while intelligent categorization applies retention policies automatically.
 The best systems reduce storage costs through tiering and compression while maintaining legal compliance.